Games Done Quick: Controversies

 As GDQ events have become more popular, there have been several controversies, with players and commentators being banned, and with the stream chat having to be muted.
 GDQ has noted they advise attendees to avoid "topics of conversation that are polarizing or controversial in nature" as well as avoiding harassing other players.
 Some attendees have been banned for making inappropriate comments, although there are criticisms that some of the bans may be without merit.

-In 2017, a commentator, PvtCinnamonBun, on a speedrun for the game Ape Escape 2 for AGDQ 2017, was banned from all future events for supposedly wearing a "Make America Great Again" (MAGA) hat on stream shortly after Donald Trump's controversial election to the United States presidency.
+In 2017, a commentator, PvtCinnamonBun, on a speedrun of the game Ape Escape 2 for AGDQ 2017, was banned from all future events for supposedly wearing a "Make America Great Again" (MAGA) hat on stream shortly after Donald Trump's election to the United States presidency.
 However, according to Kotaku, PvtCinnamonBun's ban was revoked since it was not actually a MAGA hat, but GDQ officials banned him again for supposedly unplugging a power strip cable.
 Another speedrunner, Cyberdemon531, was also banned from the event for owning the MAGA hat in the first place.

 In 2018, speedrunner "BubblesDelFuego", who speedruns Dark Souls and Fallout 4, was banned from all future GDQ events after sharing edible medicinal cannabis with a friend, which resulted in that friend having a panic attack and being transported to the hospital by paramedics.
 Bubbles consumed edible cannabis for chronic pain resulting from complications with Hodgkin lymphoma.
 Bubbles told Kotaku that although he understood why he was banned, he believed that the GDQ "enforcement" staff abused their power and were misinformed about tetrahydrocannabinol (THC), the active chemical in cannabis.

-At SGDQ 2019, speedrunner "ConnorAce" used a spliced run to illegitimately claim the world record on Clustertruck for the "NoAbility%" category, depriving the legitimate record holder from being invited.
-The run was treated with suspicion due to it not being submitted officially to speedrun.com, with the video being unlisted on YouTube prior to ConnorAce's acceptance into SGDQ.
-In October 2019, ConnorAce's run was exposed by the YouTuber documentarian Apollo Legend.
+At SGDQ 2019, speedrunner "QuinnAce" (formerly "ConnorAce") used a spliced run to illegitimately claim the world record on Clustertruck for the "NoAbility%" category, depriving the legitimate record holder from being invited.
+The run was treated with suspicion due to it not being submitted officially to speedrun.com, with the video being unlisted on YouTube prior to QuinnAce's acceptance into SGDQ.
+In October 2019, QuinnAce's run was exposed by the YouTuber documentarian Apollo Legend.

 At AGDQ 2020, various runners, including "Luzbelheim" (or "Luz"), were scheduled to run a relay playthrough of Final Fantasy VIII.
 Hours before, however, Luz's Twitter bio went viral for his comment that he hates "feminazism", identifies as "deminonbinary", and he uses the pronouns "luz/luz".
 Other online news publications negatively reacted to GDQ organizers allowing Luz to play in the relay playthrough.
 Luz was given a ban without details about its length.

-During Summer GDQ 2022, Russian speedrunner "Mekarazium" admitted that he faked a run of Metal Gear Rising: Revengeance Blade Wolf DLC.
+At SGDQ 2022, speedrunner "Mekarazium" admitted that he faked a run of Metal Gear Rising: Revengeance Blade Wolf DLC.
 The game was played remotely, unlike most of the other games at the event, and the DLC was a donation incentive.
 While the main game was played live by Mekarazium, the DLC was pre-recorded.
 Viewers quickly noted discrepancies with the run.
 Mekarazium admitted to faking the run and was banned from future GDQ events.